-Cycling is another highly-popular form of exercise targeting your cardiovascular system.
+Cycling is another prevalent form of exercise targeting your cardiovascular system.
 It’s versatile, fun, and targets your lower body leg muscles.
-Not to mention, it’s lower impact than running—aka gentle on your joints.
-Cycling requires you to keep your core tight and maintain proper alignment of your entire body.
+Not to mention, it’s a lower impact than running—aka gentle on your joints.
+Cycling requires keeping your core tight and maintaining proper alignment of your entire body.
 The best part?
 You can participate in cycling indoors and outdoors, on mountain trails or paved roads, on a road bike or mountain bike.
 It’s totally up to you.

 What’s Trending in Cardio?

 Here’s the coolest part of this article: innovations.
 Not only does cardio come in traditional forms, but individuals are constantly innovating and developing new methods for individuals to enjoy.
-While some forms trend for only a short period, others have made a name for themselves and been adopted into professional athletes’ and casual exercisers’ routines.
+While some forms trend briefly, others have made a name for themselves and have adopted into professional athletes’ and casual exercisers’ routines.
 Let’s explore three trending methods of cardio exercises further.

 High-Intensity Interval Training (HIIT)

-HIIT delivers exactly what its name states, high-intensity exercises done in intervals.
+HIIT delivers precisely what its name states: high-intensity exercises done in intervals.
 It has become increasingly popular as the training routine is excellent for burning fat stores in the body, sculpting muscle, and increasing metabolic burn rate.

-Crunch has our very own HIIT Zone, exclusive classes with state-of-the-art training and heart-pumping, team-based workouts.
+Crunch has its own HIIT Zone, exclusive classes with state-of-the-art training, and heart-pumping, team-based workouts.
 Not to mention, it’s a lot of fun.
-NASM-accredited, HIIT Zone is available at select locations.
+NASM-accredited, HIIT Zone and HIIT workouts are available at select locations.
 Search here.